Kintyre/ksconf/docs/source/cheatsheet.rst

         ksconf combine $SPLUNK_HOME/etc/users.old $SPLUNK_HOME/etc/users.new \
             --target $SPLUNK_HOME/etc/users --banner ''

-Now double check the results and start Splunk back up.
+Now double check the results and start Splunk.

 We use the ``--banner`` option here to essential disable an output banner.
 Because, in this case, the combine operation is a one-time job and therefore no warning is needed.